ocaml-ppx/ppx/doc/what-is-ppx.rst

 Note on stability regarding new compiler releases
 -------------------------------------------------

-Due to the nature of the ppx system, it is hard for ppxlib to provide full protection against compiler changes.
-This means that a ppx rewriter written against ppxlib today can be broken by a future release of the OCaml compiler and a new release of the ppx rewriter will be necessary to support the new compiler.
+Due to the nature of the ppx system, it is hard for ppx to provide full protection against compiler changes.
+This means that a ppx rewriter written against ppx today can be broken by a future release of the OCaml compiler and a new release of the ppx rewriter will be necessary to support the new compiler.

-However the following is true: every time this might happen, it will be possible to extend ppxlib to provide a greater protection, so that eventually the whole ppx ecosystem is completely shielded from breaking compiler changes.
+However the following is true: every time this might happen, it will be possible to extend ppx to provide a greater protection, so that eventually the whole ppx ecosystem is completely shielded from breaking compiler changes.